Who are the Legion Riders?

 - be the owner of a motorcycle of at least 350cc engine displacement and must possess a valid driver's license in your state of residence (military equivalents acceptable as well) ~or~ must be the legal spouse of an ALR member in good standing within the Chapter of application.

-Click here for American Legion Riders of Maine brochure
+Click here for the American Legion Riders of Maine brochure